kubernetes-sigs/cluster-api/docs/proposals/20191017-kubeadm-based-control-plane.md

 - Completely removing the control plane and issuing a delete on the underlying machines.
 - User documentation should focus on deletion of the Cluster resource rather than the KubeadmControlPlane resource.

-##### KubeadmControlPlane rollout (using create-swap-and-delete)
+##### KubeadmControlPlane rollout

-- Triggered by:
+KubeadmControlPlane rollout operations rely on [scale up](#scale up) and [scale down](#scale_down) which are be blocked based on Etcd and control plane health checks
+  - See [Health checks](#Health checks) below.

+KubeadmControlPlane rollout is triggered by:
   - Changes to Version
   - Changes to the kubeadmConfigSpec
   - Changes to the infrastructureRef
   - The `upgradeAfter` field, which can be set to a specific time in the future
     - Set to `nil` or the zero value of `time.Time` if no upgrades are desired
-        - An upgrade will run when that timestamp is passed
+    - An upgrade will run after that timestamp is passed
     - Good for scheduling upgrades/SLOs
     - Set `upgradeAfter` to now (in RFC3339 form) if an upgrade is required immediately

-- Rollout operations rely on scale up and scale down which are be blocked based on Etcd and control plane health checks
-  - See [Health checks](#Health checks) below.

-- The rollout algorithm is the following:
-  - Find Machines that have an outdated spec
-  - If there is a machine requiring rollout
-    - Scale up control plane creating a machine with the new spec
-    - Scale down control plane by removing one of the machine that needs rollout (the oldest out-of date machine in the failure domain that has the most control-plane machines on it)
+- The controller should tolerate the manual or automatic removal of a replica during the upgrade process.
+A replica that fails during the upgrade may block the completion of the upgrade.
+Removal or other remedial action may be necessary to allow the upgrade to complete.

 - In order to determine if a Machine to be rolled out, KCP implements the following:
     - The infrastructureRef link used by each machine at creation time is stored in annotations at machine level.
     - The kubeadmConfigSpec used by each machine at creation time is stored in annotations at machine level.
         - If the annotation is not present (machine is either old or adopted), we won't roll out on any possible changes made in KCP's ClusterConfiguration given that we don't have enough information to make a decision.
 Users should use KCP.Spec.UpgradeAfter field to force a rollout in this case.

-- The controller should tolerate the manual or automatic removal of a replica during the upgrade process.
-A replica that fails during the upgrade may block the completion of the upgrade.
-Removal or other remedial action may be necessary to allow the upgrade to complete.
+##### Rolling update strategy

+Currently KubeadmControlPlane supports only one rollout strategy type the `RollingUpdateStrategyType`.
+Rolling upgrade strategy's behavior can be modified by using `MaxUnavailable` and `MaxSurge` fields.
+Both field values can be an absolute number 0 or 1 with following rules:

+- If `MaxUnavailable` is set to 0 `MaxSurge` needs to be 1 (default values)
+- If `MaxUnavailable` is set to 1 `MaxSurge` needs to be 0

+When `MaxUnavailable` is set to 0 and `MaxSurge` is set to 1 the rollout algorithm is as follows:

+  - Find Machines that have an outdated spec
+  - If there is a machine requiring rollout
+    - Scale up control plane creating a machine with the new spec
+    - Scale down control plane by removing one of the machine that needs rollout (the oldest out-of date machine in the failure domain that has the most control-plane machines on it)

+When `MaxUnavailable` is set to 1 and `MaxSurge` is set to 0 the rollout algorithm is as follows:

+  - KubeadmControlPlane verifies that control plane replica count is >= 3
+  - Find Machines that have an outdated spec and scale down the control plane by removing the oldest out-of-date machine.
+  - Scale up control plane by creating a new machine with the updated spec

+> NOTE: Setting `MaxUnavailable` to 1 and `MaxSurge` to 0 could be use in resource constrained environment like bare-metal, OpenStack or vSphere resource pools, etc when there is no capacity to Scale up the control plane.

 ###### Constraints and Assumptions

   * A stable endpoint (provided by DNS or IP) for the API server will be required in order to allow for machines to maintain a connection to control plane machines as they are swapped out during upgrades.
 This proposal is agnostic to how this is achieved, and is being tracked in https://github.com/kubernetes-sigs/cluster-api/issues/1687.
 The control plane controller will use the presence of the apiEndpoints status field of the cluster object to  determine whether or not to proceed.
   This behaviour is currently implicit in the implementations for cloud providers that provider a load balancer construct.

-* Infrastructure templates are expected to be immutable, so infrastructure template contents do not have to hashed in order to detect changes.
+  * Infrastructure templates are expected to be immutable, so infrastructure template contents do not have to be hashed in order to detect changes.

 ##### Remediation (using delete-and-recreate)